simranduggal75/tiny-tickets/README.md

 ### How to Use

-1. Open Postman → `Import` → select the above JSON file.
+1. Open Postman → 'Import' → select the above JSON file.
 2. The collection will appear with 5 folders:
    - **Auth** → Register & Login
    - **Projects** → Manage projects & members